ShaunCurtis/Blazr.ExploringServices/Readme.md

 There are use cases where a service is optional.
 A Toast service is used if one is registered, but it's not critical to the application.

-There is a case to bwe made that using manual injection is a *Service Locator Pattern* and thus an *anti-pattern*.
+Many make the case that manual injection is a *Service Locator Pattern* and thus an *anti-pattern*.

 The principle arguments are that:
 1. It hides the service dependancies.
 2. It moves exceptions from compile-time to run-time.
 3. It makes testing more difficult.

-1 and 2 are true, but they're not show stoppers.
-Don't be blinded by the *anit-pattern* label.
+I agree in general with the points made.
+But, don't be blinded by the *anit-pattern* and *codee smell* label.
 Understand what you're doing and the reasons you're doing it.

 Consider this service: